 This course focuses on advocacy/leadership, public relations/ community outreach and program quality/evaluation for diverse early childhood programs.
-Topics include program evaluation/accreditation, involvement in early childhood professional organizations, leadership/mentoring, family, volunteer and community involvement and early childhood advocacy.
+Topics include program evaluation/accreditation, involvement in early childhood professional organizations, leadership/ mentoring, family, volunteer and community involvement and early childhood advocacy.
 Upon completion, students should be able to define and evaluate all components of early childhood programs, develop strategies for advocacy and integrate community into programs.
 This course is also available through the Virtual Learning Community (VLC).
 (On Demand)

-EDU 271 Educational Technology 2 2 0 3

-Prerequisite: ENG 090 and RED 090 Corequisite: None

-or ENG 095 or DRE 098
+EDU 271 Educational Technology 2 2 0 3 Prerequisite: ENG 090 and RED 090 Corequisite: None or ENG 095 or DRE 098

-This course introduces the ethical use of technology to enhance teaching and learning in all educational settings.
-Emphasis is placed on technology concepts, ethical issues, digital citizenship, instructional strategies, assistive technology, and the use of technology for professional development and communication.
-Upon completion, students should be able to discuss technology concepts, ethically use a variety of technology resources, demonstrate appropriate technology skills in educational environments, and identify assistive technology.
-This course is also available through the Virtual Learning Community (VLC).
+This course introduces the use of technology to enhance teaching and learning in all educational settings.
+Topics include technology concepts, instructional strategies, materials and adaptive technology for children with exceptionalities, facilitation of assessment/evaluation, and ethical issues surrounding the use of technology.
+Upon completion, students should be able to apply technology enhanced instructional strategies, use a variety of technology resources and demonstrate appropriate technology skills in educational environments.
 (F.)

-EDU 280 Language & Literacy Exp 3 0 0 3 Prerequisite: ENG 090 and RED 090 Corequisite: EDU 280A or ENG 095 or DRE 098

-This course provides evidence-based strategies for enhancing language and literacy experiences that align with NC Foundations for Early Learning and Development.
-Topics include developmental sequences for children's emergent receptive and expressive language, print concepts, appropriate observations/assessments, literacy enriched environments, quality selection of diverse literature, interactive media, and inclusive practices.
-Upon completion, students should be able to select, plan, implement and evaluate developmentally appropriate language and literacy experiences for children who are culturally, linguistically and ability diverse.
+EDU 280 Language & Literacy Exp 3 0 0 3 Prerequisite: ENG 090 and RED 090 Corequisite: EDU 280A or ENG 095 or DRE 098 language and literacy development and provides strategies for enhancing language/literacy experiences in an enriched environment.
+Topics include selection of diverse literature and interactive media, the integration of literacy concepts throughout the curriculum, appropriate observations/assessments and inclusive practices.
+Upon completion, students should be able to select, plan, implement and evaluate developmentally appropriate and diverse language/literacy experiences.
 This course is also available through the Virtual Learning Community (VLC).
 (F.)